Co-existing with urban wildlife

 When intervention isn’t necessary

 Our wildlife neighbours will visit for several reasons but primarily to search for food or water.
 There are plenty of natural food sources nearby but wildlife are opportunists who will forage at Cascade Village if other food sources are readily available.
 This includes planters on your patio or deck especially if you are growing food they enjoy.
-If you choose to grow food on patio or deck you may inadvertently attract squirrels, rats or raccoons.
+If you choose to grow food on your patio or deck, you may inadvertently attract squirrels, rats or raccoons.
 Try companion planting or sprinkle cayenne pepper on soil and plants.

 Other tips to deter wildlife